sebkln/ajaxselectlist/Documentation/Introduction/Index.rst

 - multilanguage support
 - based on Extbase and Fluid
 - easy installation
-- fully functional, basic Fluid templates, **but:**
+- fully functional, but basic Fluid templates without further styling, **because:**
 - **the templates are meant for customization!
 Simply adapt them to your specific design and needs.**
-- depends on jQuery (you're free to change the Ajax request to vanilla JavaScript, though)
+- depends on jQuery (the Ajax request could be rewritten to vanilla JavaScript, though)

 .. _screenshots: